- Rubber Soul

 “I think a glass of bubbly would be in order,” he says.

 Twenty-six minutes later they hear the mic pop again at the Mission Control desk, but this time, a more female voice enters the room from the speakers.

 “I agree with K-9’s probability array of the fungal DNA.
 You’ve done a great job working with him, Brett, however, you’re not seriously thinking of launching this mission are you?”
 Lexie asks, with ominous overtones in her voice.

-Brett begins to form his answer into the mic when Captain Littleton abruptly steps in front of him and makes a motion of his hand cutting across his neck, a warning for him not to reply.
+Brett begins to form his answer into the mic when Captain Littleton abruptly steps in front of him and makes a motion of his hand cutting across his neck as a warning for him not to reply.

 Director Alvindorf backs him up, raising his forefinger to his lips.

 Alvin moves closer to his screen and switches off the mic and camera and then turns towards the others, noticing Reverend Carrie and a dozen or so of her flock hovering in the back of the group, quietly captivated with the goings on.

 “It might be best to remain a little aloof of this Lexie person, at least for now,” Captain Littleton directs towards everyone.